 1 Reduce the number of fatal and incapacitating injury crashes for bicyclists, pedestrians and vehicles in the region.
-Ongoing 2 Address ongoing construction activities, special events and major incidents that can negatively impact emergency responders.
-3 Improve safety at freight facilities and at-grade railroad crossings.
+Ongoing 2 Ongoing construction activities, special events and major incidents can negatively impact emergency responders.
+Ongoing 3 Improve safety at freight facilities and at-grade railroad crossings.
 Ongoing 4 Improve knowledge and compliance with existing Emergency Evacuation plans.
-Ongoing 5 Protect critical/at-risk regional transportation infrastructure.
+Ongoing 5 Protection of critical/at-risk regional transportation infrastructure.
 Ongoing 6 Ensure the safety and security of mass transit facilities and equipment.
 Ongoing 7 Provide for the safety and security of hazardous materials while in transportation and in storage.
 Immediate 8 Improve access to driver, bicycle, and pedestrian education.
-Immediate 9 Mitigate roadways that are unsuitable for bicycles, pedestrians and transit users.
-Immediate 10 Identify proper resources for communities to maintain bridges and culverts under their jurisdiction.
+Immediate 9 Many roadways are unsuitable for bicycles, pedestrians and transit users.
+Immediate 10 Communities lack the proper resources to maintain bridges and culverts under their jurisdiction.
 Immediate